 - Avoid peak times.
 Gyms, especially health clubs, are populated to capacity during certain times of the day.
 The Monday crowd, for example, tends to be the folks who work the 9-5 schedule.
 Similarly, the Sunday crowd is the weekend warriors who can turn a workout into a social event more than a fitness activity.
 In the same vein, the Wednesday and Thursday crowd generally consists of the folks who work out during the week but enjoy having their options expanded on the weekend.
 For a better description, you can check with our gym the peak days and times, so as to be able to avoid those hours.

 - Wear appropriate gym clothes and bring gym essentials.
 Make going to the gym easier by being prepared: wearing appropriate clothes and bringing gym essentials.
 When you’re not wearing appropriate clothes, you’re more likely to skip your workout.
 So, what should you wear to the gym?
 The best workout clothes are versatile.
+For men, muscle fit vests are always a good idea, while women might be comfortable in a sports bra.
 They don’t have to be restricted to the gym or worn only when exercising, and they won’t make you look sloppy or unprofessional.
 In addition, designated gym apparel would also offer better mobility and flexibility since they are generally made of synthetic materials that accommodate better stretching than regular clothes.
 A gym bag should include several essential items: water, a towel, clean socks (no holes), and a pair of clothes for post-workout.
 These may be available in stores and gym sites such as AnaxFitness and many more.
 You could also avail discounts on sites where you could select your choice from an array of relatively affordable options.

 - Warming up is important.
 A proper warm-up is important for a number of reasons.
 It prepares your muscles and joints for the workout to come, which can help prevent injury.
 Besides, It also helps increase your intensity during the workout, along with reducing the chance of overdoing it.
 It’s certainly part of a good workout plan.
 If you know how to warm up properly, you’ll be able to do all other workouts quite efficiently.